 If all of the sites have certified EHR technology, and one cannot easily determine the patient encounters by site, the attester may list the total patient encounters as the entry for each site.
 For example, if three sites have CEHRT, and the EP determines he had 1500 patient encounters total across those sites during the EHR reporting period, the attester may enter 1500 for each site.

 Unique patients are all of an EP’s unique patients at non-POS_21 or 23 sites with CEHRT.
-(See FAQs 10068 and 10466.)
-CMS FAQ 10843 provides excellent direction for tallying numerators and denominators across sites.
-Open a new tab to read the entire FAQ (search for the number under text), but the direction is simple—add numerators and denominators from the different sites for the core measures, the menu measures, and the clinical quality measures.
+(FAQs 10068 and 10466.)
+Numerators and denominators from different locations must be tallied.
+The directions are simple.
+Just add numerators and denominators from the different sites for the core measures, the menu measures, and the clinical quality measures.
 EPs are not required to cross reference in case the same patient was captured as a unique patient at multiple sites.
-Of course, as with each site, "Please keep in mind that patients whose records are not maintained in certified EHR technology will need to be added to denominators whenever applicable in order to provide accurate numbers."
+Of course, as with each site, “Please keep in mind that patients whose records are not maintained in certified EHR technology will need to be added to denominators whenever applicable in order to provide accurate numbers.”
 If an EP does not have all patients in CEHRT, his EHR report will not provide the denominator of all unique patients required for several measures.